Neural Networks

 - Perform a forward pass on the model using

-as the MPC backend.
+PIGEONas the inference engine andHPMPCas the MPC backend.

 Evaluate a Model

-To evaluate a model, the program first assigns a FUNCTION_IDENTIFIER
+To evaluate a model, the program first assigns a FUNCTION_IDENTIFIER to the model architecture and dataset dimensions.

 For instance, the following line defines that the VGG model is evaluated when the FUNCTION_IDENTIFIER is set to 74.